SWC-OSG-Workshop/general/novice/DHTC/04-TroubleShooting.md

 ~~~

 The important parts are the message indicating that HTCondor couldn't transfer the job
-back (SHADOW failed to receive file(s)) and the part just before this that gives the name of the
+back (SHADOW failed to receive file(s)) and the part one before the last part is the name of the
 file or directory that HTCondor couldn't find.
 This failure is probably due to your application
 encountering an error while executing and then exiting before writing it's output files.
 If you think
 that the error is a transient one and won't reoccur, you can run